Why Blastocyst Transfer is Preferred in IVF CyclesDr Maheshwari

 An expanded blastocyst is a fertilized egg that has reached the blastocyst stage (around 5 days after fertilization) and further developed.
 A blastocyst is an embryo at an advanced stage of physiological development when there are two cell types present:

-- Another group of cells that form the foetus.
+> Another group of cells forms the foetus.

 What is a blastocyst?